Parking Rights Decoded: Stilt, Basement & MLCP What’s Legally Yours

 • Lottery System: Slots randomly assigned to avoid bias.

-• First-Come-First-Serve: Early buyers pick first, though often controversial.
+• First-Come-First-Serve: Early buyers pick first.

 When buying a flat in Bangalore, check these before signing: